-(i) Revenue from sale and distribution of electricity
+(i) Revenue from sale and distribution of electricity Revenue from the sale and distribution of electricity is recognised when the ele

 Revenue from the sale and distribution of electricity is recognised when the electricity is delivered to the customer.

 Consumption to wholesale customers is metered and billed on a monthly basis.
 The consumption of retail customers in the segment of small businesses was metered during December 2013.